Al Capone: Imprisonment

 Capone was sent to Atlanta U.S. Penitentiary in May 1932, aged 33.
-Upon his arrival at Atlanta, Capone was officially diagnosed with syphilis and gonorrhoea.
-He was also experiencing withdrawal symptoms from cocaine addiction, the use of which had perforated his nasal septum.
-Capone was competent at his prison job of stitching soles on shoes for eight hours a day, but his letters were barely coherent.
-He was seen as a weak personality, and so out of his depth dealing with bullying at the hands of fellow inmates that his cellmate, seasoned convict Red Rudensky, feared that Capone would have a breakdown.
-Rudensky was formerly a small-time criminal associated with the Capone gang and found himself becoming a protector for Capone.
-The conspicuous protection by Rudensky and other prisoners, drew accusations from less friendly inmates and fueled suspicion that Capone was receiving special treatment.
+Upon his arrival, Capone was diagnosed with syphilis and gonorrhea.
+Morris Rudensky was formerly a small-time criminal associated with the Capone gang and found himself becoming a protector for Capone.
+The conspicuous protection by Rudensky and other prisoners drew accusations from less friendly inmates and fueled suspicion that Capone was receiving special treatment.
 No solid evidence ever emerged, but it formed part of the rationale for moving Capone to the recently opened Alcatraz Federal Penitentiary off the coast of San Francisco, in August 1934.
 On June 23, 1936, Capone was stabbed and superficially wounded by fellow Alcatraz inmate James C. Lucas.

 Due to his good behavior, Capone was permitted to play banjo in the Alcatraz prison band, the Rock Islanders, which gave regular Sunday concerts for other inmates.
 Capone also transcribed the song "Madonna Mia" creating his own arrangement as a tribute to his wife Mae.
 At Alcatraz, Capone's decline became increasingly evident, as neurosyphilis progressively eroded his mental faculties; his formal diagnosis of syphilis of the brain was made in February 1938.
 He spent the last year of his Alcatraz sentence in the hospital section, confused and disoriented.
 Capone completed his term in Alcatraz on January 6, 1939, and was transferred to the Federal Correctional Institution at Terminal Island in California to serve out his sentence for contempt of court.
 He was paroled on November 16, 1939, after his wife Mae appealed to the court, based on his reduced mental capabilities.